14 Different Types of Frogs in Minnesota

 8. American Bullfrog

-The American Bullfrog is the largest frog native to North America and can grow up to seven inches in length.
+The American Bullfrog is the largest frog native to North America and can grow up to seven inches long.

 These types of frogs in Minnesota are found along lakes and streams, wetlands, forests, and meadows.
 The American Bullfrog is a carnivore that feeds on insects and other frogs.